Angrycreative/bj-lazy-load/readme.txt

 == Changelog ==

+= Version 0.7.5 =
+* Also applies to text widgets (Thanks to Sigurður Guðbrandsson)

+= Version 0.7.4 =
+* Skips lazy loading of data-URIs

+= Version 0.7.3 =
+* Works with newlines in the HTML string for the IMG element

 = Version 0.7.2 =
-Re-minified the combined js file for better compability with faulty minifiers
+* Re-minified the combined js file for better compability with faulty minifiers

 = Version 0.7.1 =
 * Proper encoding of non-ASCII characters in filenames when using responsive or hiDPI images (thanks @testsiteoop)